Who is eligible for the Teach in 12 program?

 The Office of Clinical Experience sends all candidates a survey to complete prior to the start of the semester, asking them to rank the studio school options by preference and/or distance.
 Placements are ultimately assigned by factoring in the survey results and available site openings, as well as the timeframe in which practicum applications are submitted.
 In most instances, candidates will complete both practicum experiences at the same studio school.

 How does field experience in community agencies work?

 UMSL collaborates with a number of community agency partners in the region to introduce candidates to a variety of options for careers in education and to support coursework with meaningful practice, as well as introduce candidates to learning options for students outside the classroom.
 As a teacher candidate, you will work with youth-serving agencies to support them in non-traditional settings.
-You will also gain valuable practical knowledge by applying university course content to interactions with learners in agencies such the St. Louis Chess Club, Powder Valley and many United Way agencies.
+You will also gain valuable practical knowledge by applying university course content to interactions with learners in agencies.
 All teacher candidates must complete 20 hours of field experience in a community agency, but flexible hours in the day, evening and weekends are often available.